Brexit webinars and seminars

 See what Brexit-themed events are ahead and replay past webinars which you may have missed

-There are no events currently planned.
-Please browse through and replay the below webinar recordings
+There are currently no planned events covering Brexit.
+Please browse and replay the below Brexit webinar recordings.

 Replay past webinars

 Join us to discuss the latest Brexit developments, key events in both the UK and the EU, and what happens next in the UK Parliament as the Conservative Party elects its next leader and the country’s new Prime Minister.

 Our Global Brexit lead Amanda Tickel, will be joined by Nick Owen, a senior partner at Deloitte and chair of the Professional & Business Services Council, together with Lord Jonathan Hill, Conservative peer in the House of Lords.

 Brexit: Halloween extension